AlexSischin/MovieRecommender/report/REPORT.md

 ```

 OMG, it took nearly 2 hours to go through 15 epochs of training!
 We're not going to repeat this process ever again.
 MSE
-is surprisingly good, given that collaborative filtering doesn't consider any data but ratings, dataset is sparse,
+indicates a minor prediction capability, which is expected since the algorithm doesn't consider any data but ratings,
-hyperparameters were picked at almost at random, feature number was quite random, and our algorithm is custom in
+dataset is sparse, hyperparameters were picked at almost at random, feature number was quite random, and our algorithm
-general.
-Apparently, we could improve evaluation precision by picking different hyperparams, trying different
+is custom in general.
+We could significantly improve results by picking different hyperparams, but it would require too
-optimizers, etc., but it would require too much time to retrain the model.
+much time to retrain the model.

-The parameters we've trained are likely to give substantial info about movies and users, so we'll try to **embed them
+The parameters we've trained contain a bit of info about movies and users, so we'll try to **embed them in the final
-in the final content-based algorithm**.
+content-based algorithm**.
 They are saved in:

 * _dataset/collaborative_features/movies.csv_
 * _dataset/collaborative_features/users.csv_